-The action plan is organised by the Fire and Rescue Service Equality Framework 'Excellent' level and further subdivided into the 5 priority areas above.
-The action plan begins with the generic objectives that will be undertaken that cover all 7 Equality areas.
-The action plan will then be broken into 7 areas housing the objectives that only relate to these areas.
+The action plan is organised according to the Fire and Rescue Service Equality Framework 'Excellent' level and further subdivided into 5 priority areas.
+The action plan begins with the generic objectives that will be undertaken that cover all 7 equality areas.
+The action plan is then broken into 7 areas housing the objectives that only relate to these areas.